Fall 2015 Important Deadlines

 Book Advances The Book Advance program provides cash advances of Financial Aid Awards to eligible Financial Aid recipients.
-Eligible students are able to purchase books and supplies with their advances at the on-campus bookstore, at neighborhood bookstores, or online.
+Eligible students are able to purchase books and supplies with their advances at the on-campus bookstore, at other bookstores, or online.
 Note: Book Advance amounts are based on currently awarded aid which may change after census date.
 See http://my.maricopa.edu/book-advances/ for more information.

 Loans: Students who are expecting a student loan must complete the Direct Loan Master Promissory Note (MPN) before the loan can be disbursed.
 See http://www.estrellamountain.edu/financialaid/ for MPN instructions.
 The first disbursement may be delayed if student is enrolled in late starting/modular classes or is a first time student at EMCC.
 Also note that the date indicated on the MPN is not the actual disbursement date to the student.
 All Loans are required to have two disbursements, this includes one semester loans.

 Consortium Agreements: The STUDENT is responsible to pay the tuition with their own funds at the host (participating) school.
 The home (parent) school cannot put a hold on classes nor contact the host (participating) school to inform them of anticipated aid.
 Financial aid must be awarded at the college where the student is attending more than 50 percent of their total credits for that term.
 Additionally, students requesting loans must be enrolled in at least six credit hours per term at the school awarding the aid.
 The course work at the host institution may not overlap the end date of the prior term or start date of the subsequent term at the home school.

 Southwest Skill Center Financial Aid Disbursement & Book Advance Information